approach0/docs/content/en/demo.md

 iptables -A INPUT -p tcp --dport 8921 -j DROP
 ```
 The first rules give full access to *localhost*, otherwise the second
-rule blocks any packet sent to searchd port.
+rule may block any packet sent to searchd port.